boyerjason700/Election_Analysis/README.md

 - Data Source: election_results.csv
 - Software: Python 3.6.1, Vsual Studio Code, 1.38.1

-## Election Audit Results
+## Election-Audit Results
 The analysis of the election show that:
 - There were 369,711 votes cast in the election.
 ### County Results
-- The county were:
+- The county results were:
   - Jefferson county cast 10.5% of the vote and 38,855 number of votes.
   - Denver county cast 82.8% of the vote and 306,055 number of votes.
   - Arapahoe county cast 6.7% of the vote and 24,801 number of votes.